khalil5754/khalil5754.github.io/_posts/2022-10-23-your-new-blog-post.md

 ## Spurious Regression

-The Granger-Causality test resulted in extremely low p-values, meaning VIX likely serves as a predictor of FDI.
+The Granger causality test resulted in extremely low p-values, meaning VIX likely serves as a predictor of FDI.
 While the test has become widely accepted in the fields of econometrics and statistics, it is still vital to conduct at least another test to ensure there is no case of spurious regression.

 Spurious regression is a phenomenon wherein two independent variables seem to have a significant correlation but are, in reality, uncorrelated.
 An example of spurious regression is looking at something like McDonald's daily sales, comparing it to the daily rate of drownings, and saying that when drownings are higher people are more likely to buy Mcdonald's.
 I know that's a bit of a morbid example, but of course drownings don't cause people to buy more Mcdonald's - even if the data shows that relationship as being correlated.